RunChuanYe/miniRV/README.md

   <details>
     <summary>
-      How does it looks like?
+      What does it look like?
     </summary>
     <img src="./images/FPGA1.jpg">
     <img src="./images/FPGA2.png">